jenny567-git/MobsterForum/README.md

 npm install # in frontend directory npm run dev # in frontend directory
 ```
-3. Seed the database with mock data by removing the outcommented method call ```seed.SeedDatabase().Wait();``` in Program.cs
+3. In the backend directory, Seed the database with mock data by removing the outcommented method call ```seed.SeedDatabase().Wait();``` in Program.cs
 4. Run the Web api once and comment out the method call above
-5. Change the connection string in HolidayMakerContext.cs to your own string
-7. Run the asp net backend server with your preferred choice (either in vs studio or via terminal). we used port 44304.
+5. Run the backend server with your preferred choice (either in vs studio or via terminal).
+We used port 44304.
-8. Default frontend can be found at localhost:3000
+6. Default frontend can be found at localhost:3000